Attempting to make a backup of a site with WP Toolkit presents the below error:

 This error is specific to users created under cPanel accounts, for use with applications ( such as DB_USER variable in wp_config.php, in WordPress ).
 To perform the mysql database dump, use the -u and -p options for

 mysqldump, and specify a user such as the cPanel account username, or root.

-Alternatively, cPanel's Backup Wizard or phpMyAdmin can be used to take backups of the databases until the WordPress Toolkit developers release a solution for this issue.
+Alternatively, cPanel's Backup Wizard or phpMyAdmin can be used to take backups of the databases until the WP Toolkit developers release a solution for this issue.